krmdl/Snapie/README.md

 Get fake friends on snapchat.

-Config on main.py and just run it.
+Config the main.py and just run it.